ubccpsc/310/reader/content/process/specifications/_index.md

 * Design constraints: Organizations typically have design constraints that must be imposed on software systems; these can include regulatory compliance, budget, languages and frameworks, and development/security process requirements.
 * Environmental constraints: Software systems do not exist in isolation; environmental constraints ensure that the new system will work with existing systems.
 These constraints often the mandate execution environment (e.g., the operating system, library limitations, services that can be consumed and must be provided) and operational expectations (e.g., expected input, performance constraints, disaster recovery).
 * Preferences: Not all requirements are equal, preferences provide a mechanism to explicitly rank requirements should they come in conflict.

+{{< youtube PGuPVkNeqJQ >}}
 The process of finalizing a specification is inherently iterative as the various stakeholders gain greater understanding of interdependencies between requirements and technical limitations start to emerge.
 Building a  spec can often be thought of as a pipeline process:

 [//]: # (<img src="./figures/specification_process.png" width="512px" alt="scrum overview">)